 Saying that Barcelona is one of the greatest cities on the planet isn’t too far away from the truth.
-From architectural gems, vibrant streets, grandiose cathedrals, and interesting museums beautiful parks, stunning beaches, and amazing food, this Mediterranean pearl has it all and it’s no wonder it’s not only the most popular city on Spain’s east coast but also one of the most visited cities on Earth.
+From architectural gems, vibrant streets, grandiose cathedrals, and interesting museums beautiful parks, stunning beaches, and amazing food, this Mediterranean pearl has no shortage of iconic tourist attractions!
+Hence, it’s no wonder it’s not only the most popular city on Spain’s east coast but also one of the most visited cities on Earth.
 And with more tourists flocking in every day, it’s natural to want to get away from the crowds and discover some of the best-hidden gems Barcelona has to offer.
 This article can certainly help you with that!

 Where to stay in Barcelona?